donnell-f/gradescope-sleuth/README.md

 Usage notes:
 - Only put one dash for arguments.
 The argument parser is not sophisticated enough to handle --args.
-- Don't put quotes around arguments.
+- Don't put quotes around argument params.

 # How to Get Cookies for Network Settings